 THIS IS NOT A RUBBER CHICKEN GALA DINNER.

 Sleep Out is an immersive experience that allows you to explore the causes of youth homelessness, connect with the kids at Covenant House and learn about how your fundraising is supporting tangible solutions.
-Most importantly, by taking up the challenge of spending one night on the streets with a sleeping bag and a piece of cardboard, you are demonstrating your commitment to making a difference in the lives of the most vulnerable.
+Most importantly, by taking up the challenge of spending one night on the streets, you are demonstrating your commitment to making a difference in the lives of the most vulnerable.

 We convert our gym into an event space and sleepers have the chance to engage with Covenant House Toronto youth along with front-line staff.
 Dinner is prepared and served by the youth in our Cooking for Life program and features typical menu items that are served to our youth on a daily basis.
 There is ample opportunity to connect and make a genuine impression on our youth during dinner, and many past sleepers have found this to be a very impactful part of the evening.